 You’ll undoubtedly find tons of messages that aren’t targeted, and are full of images, links and buttons.

 For simplicity, these tools also integrate directly with email providers in a matter of minutes.
 When you’re choosing between tools, you should consider price, as well as integrations with other services, click-to-call functionality, and the ability to do A/B testing.

-Next up: Defining your goals for maximum effectiveness.
+Part 2: Defining your cold email marketing goals for maximum effectiveness.